coinbase/mesh-specifications/README.md

 * `make check-valid` to ensure specification is valid
 * `make release` to check if code passes all tests run by CircleCI

+### Adding New CurveTypes or SignatureTypes

+Unlike the Data API where there are no global type constraints (e.g., you can specify any operation type), the Construction API has a clearly enumerated list of supported curves and signatures.
+Each one of these items has a clearly specified format that all implementations should expect to receive.

+If a curve or signature you are employing is not enumerated in the [specification](https://www.rosetta-api.org/docs/Reference.html), you will need to open a PR against the specification to add it along with the standard format it will be represented in.

+It is up to the caller of a Construction API implementation to implement key generation and signing for a particular `CurveType:SignatureType`.
+There is a `keys` package in [rosetta-sdk-go]((https://github.com/coinbase/rosetta-sdk-go)) that is commonly used by callers and anyone in the community can implement additional schemes there.

 ## License

 This project is available open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).

 © 2022 Coinbase